 The dramatic change in climate data is creating a huge challenge for sustainability reporters who are having to adapt to a significantly shifting year of data.
 Here is an overview of some of the key impacts that COVID-19 has had on climate reporting so far:

-- Office Closures - many offices and other workplaces have had to shut, either temporarily or in some cases This has meant that environmental data has been massively impacted, with utilities usage, in particular energy consumption, from corporate buildings plummeting.
+- Office Closures - many offices and other workplaces have had to shut, either temporarily or in some cases, This has meant that environmental data has been massively impacted, with utility usage, in particular energy consumption, from corporate buildings plummeting.

 - Working from home - should we be accounting for the environmental impact of home working in our sustainability reports?
 This is a question we are being asked almost daily.

 - Business travel – intrinsically linked to the points above, all but essential business travel and employee commuting have been eliminated, significantly cutting a major environmental impact area for many organisations.

 - The shift in material data categories - as COVID has resulted in so many far-reaching issues across the world, what is deemed to be a material sustainability topic area is shifting all the time.
 As just one example, employee well-being is being pushed to the top of many businesses’ materiality assessments this year.

 - Reassessment of targets and baselines – organisations are being forced to review their reduction targets and baseline years.
 When the post-COVID world arrives, it is clear that we will not just switch straight back to what it was like in 2019; there are going to be huge differences in the way we operate as a business community which means previous climate goals may not be as relevant.

 Three data challenges that sustainability reporters now face

 With all of these impacts in mind, how do reporters maintain best-practice whilst producing transparent and meaningful insights?
 Below are the three main challenges we see our clients facing and some solutions to address them.